JakubSosnicki/JavaExercises/README.md

 # JavaExercises
-Repo to my Java exercise in Udemy Course
+Repo to my Java exercises in Udemy Course